 Most people recognise that the society we live in is increasingly unfair.
 The majority of people believe that everyone should have the same opportunities to succeed, and that social and economic inequalities have become so stark that this is often no longer possible.
 The COVID pandemic has shown us just how unequal our society has become, and what this means not just for people's life chances, but even for their prospects of survival.
-People are increasingly concerned about inequalities based on income and wealth and on where people live (i.e. placebased inequalities, which is the focus of the government's current 'levelling up' agenda), although many people appear to be less concerned about inequalities based on race, gender and other personal characteristics.
+People are increasingly concerned about inequalities based on income and wealth and on where people live (i.e. place-based inequalities, which is the focus of the government's current 'levelling up' agenda), although many people appear to be less concerned about inequalities based on race, gender and other personal characteristics.
 But we know that racial inequalities are huge, partly but not only because of discrimination, while gender and economic inequalities are deeply intertwined.

+Most people recognise that the society we live in is increasingly unfair.
 When looking at fairness across society (and the economy), we focus on ten interrelated issues that we believe are priorities for action, and demonstrate how far we are from a fair society:

-Democracy: Those with money and connections have a growing and
+- DEMOCRACY: Those with money and connections have a growing and disproportionate influence over how decisions are made, while the disadvantaged are increasingly disenfranchised - EDUCATION: Schools are unable to give children an equal start in life, especially in the early years - ENVIRONMENT: Future generations will pay for climate inaction in the next decade, while the poorest are already bearing the brunt of exposure to pollution and other environmental harms (and while this is a global issue, there is an urgent need for domestic action and leadership)

+- HEALTH: Despite our amazing NHS, our public health system is underpowered to promote healthy lifestyles and prevent ill health, while high inequality leads to disease and early death

+- HOUSING: Millions are unable to find decent and affordable housing

+- JUSTICE: The justice system punishes poverty (and its symptoms, such as mental health problems and substance addiction) rather than helping people to rehabilitate into society

+- SOCIAL SECURITY: Too

-- disproportionate influence over how decisions are made, while the disadvantaged are increasingly disenfranchised - Education: Schools are unable to give children an equal start in life, especially in the early years - Environment: Future generations will pay for climate inaction in the next decade, while the poorest are already bearing the brunt of exposure to pollution and other environmental harms (and while this is a global issue, there is an urgent need for domestic action and leadership) - Health: Despite our amazing NHS, our public health system is underpowered to promote healthy lifestyles and prevent ill health, while high inequality leads to disease and early death - Housing: Millions are unable to find decent and affordable housing - Justice: The justice system punishes poverty (and its symptoms, such as mental health problems and substance addiction) rather than helping people to rehabilitate into society - Social security: Too many in genuine need get a raw deal and are unable to live lives of reasonable comfort, dignity and security - Taxation: The wealthiest in society pay a lower rate of tax (including all taxes) than everyone else, because of a combination of tax avoidance and the absence of effective taxes on wealth - Wealth: Millions can't get by while those at the top continue to amass ever more wealth with little link to their own efforts or success, and inherited wealth further entrenches the divide - Work: Millions are forced to work in insecure jobs that don't pay them enough to cover the bills, with poor working conditions and inadequate employment rights
+many in genuine need get

+a raw deal and are unable

+to live lives of reasonable

+comfort, dignity and security

+- TAXATION: The wealthiest in society pay a lower rate of tax (including all taxes) than everyone else, because of a combination of tax avoidance and the absence of effective taxes on wealth - WEALTH: Millions can't get by while those at the top continue to amass ever more wealth with little link to their own efforts or success, and inherited wealth further entrenches the divide - WORK: Millions are forced to work in insecure jobs that don't pay them enough to cover the bills, with poor working conditions and inadequate employment rights